ledestin/blog/_posts/2021-04-04-how-i-lift-my-mood-by-asking-myself-questions.markdown

 ---

 <!-- Present, future, past -->
-These questions **lift my mood** and provide a kind of stand-up meeting with myself every morning.
-If I feel depressed, they make me feel happier.
+These questions lift my mood, when I **feel depressed**.
+As a bonus, they provide a kind of stand-up meeting with myself.

 # 1. What am I happy about in my life now?